S.Africa's Transnet agrees three-year wage deal with majority labour union | Business

 S.Africa's Transnet agrees three-year wage deal with majority labour union

+South African state-owned logistics firm Transnet said on Monday it had agreed a three-year wage deal with the union representing the majority of its workers, ending a two-week strike that had hit commodities exports and piled up millions in losses.
+"Transnet and the company's majority union United Transport and Allied Trade Union (UNTU) reached a three-year wage agreement today," it said in a statement, adding the deal would bring most of its employees back to work.

-South Africa's state-owned logistics firm Transnet said on Monday it had agreed a three-year wage deal with the union representing the majority of its workers, as it bids to end a strike that has impacted commodities exports.
+South African state-owned logistics firm Transnet said on Monday it had agreed a three-year wage deal with the union representing the majority of its workers, ending a two-week strike that had hit commodities exports and piled up millions in losses.

-"Transnet and the company's majority union United Transport and Allied Trade Union (UNTU) reached a three-year wage agreement today," Transnet said in a statement, adding the deal ends the on-going strike at the monopoly state-owned transportation company.
+"Transnet and the company's majority union United Transport and Allied Trade Union (UNTU) reached a three-year wage agreement today," it said in a statement, adding the deal would bring most of its employees back to work.
+UNTU members, who represent more than half of the company's workforce, went on strike on Oct.6, demanding an increase linked to South Africa's year-on-year inflation rate, which was 7.6% in August.

-Also Read: FEATURE-Will South Africa's street vendors go bust in a cashless world?
+Transnet said it had agreed on a 6% wage increase for the current financial year, a 5.5% raise next year and a further 6% boost in 2024.
+The deal is effective from April 2022, it said.
+"The company's priority in the immediate is clearing any backlogs across the port and rail system – prioritising urgent and time-sensitive cargo," Transnet said.

+UNTU officials were not immediately available for comment.
+A spokesperson for the South African Transport and Allied Workers Union (SATAWU) told Reuters the minority union had not yet agreed to a deal with Transnet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)